box9studios/react-native-bridged-webview/README.md

 # React Native Bridged Webview
 Provides a component ```<BridgedWebView />``` to faciliate communication between javscript within a webpage and the external react-native logic.
-The nested webpage will also receive the benefit of no-delay clicks and default mobile-friendly styling.
+The nested webpage will also receive the benefit of zero-delay clicks, default mobile-friendly styling, and more.

 ## Installation
 ```npm i --save react-native-bridged-webview```